santagoy/san-tagoy-xyz/content/games/southern-sky/progression.md

 32. Become a lord of a barony (once, worth double)
 33. Form your own order of chivalrous knights (once, worth double)
 {{< /expand >}}

+[^1]: The idea of Boons are taken from Feats in [Original Edition Delta](http://www.oedgames.com/).

+[^2]: The ideas of earning XP in this format was taken from [this blog post about Knightly games](https://riseupcomus.blogspot.com/2018/04/the-matter-of-marcher-lords.html).